 Scroll Down

-One of the first things that strikes you about our northerly neighbours is their stunning location; located on the northwesterly tip of Orkney’s mainland in a wind-battered area known as Swannay sits the award winning Swannay Brewery.
-Set in a beautiful rustic farmstead the unique location offers a unique 1000 year old barley from fertile farmland showered in spray from the Atlantic ocean.
+One of the first things that strikes you about our northerly neighbors is their stunning location; located on the northwesterly tip of Orkney’s mainland in a wind-battered area known as Swannay sits the award-winning Swannay Brewery.
+Set in a beautiful rustic farmstead, the unique location offers a unique 1000-year-old barley from fertile farmland showered in spray from the Atlantic Ocean.
 It`s with this barley, so named Bere, that we have had a fantastic malt collaboration over the recent years, and so it’s a genuine joy to have the opportunity to sit down with the folks at Swannay Brewery and talk with them about their journey.

-Lewis Hill, self-titled ‘wearer of many hats’ at Swannay Brewery was kind enough to connect with us and chat about what they have been getting up to.
-We started by asking how many batches of Bere the brewery has produced with Crisp Malt over the years and what environmental aspects are an important consideration to their production techniques?
+Lewis Hill, the self-titled ‘wearer of many hats’ at Swannay Brewery, was kind enough to connect with us and chat about what they have been getting up to.
+We started by asking how many batches of Bere the brewery has produced with Crisp Malt over the years and what environmental aspects are an important consideration in their production techniques.

 This will be the third time we’ve had a batch of Bere malted.
 We’re proud to brew beer with a local barley variety.
 Being more sustainable and reducing our carbon footprint is increasingly more important and brewing beer with locally grown ingredients is one of the ways we’re doing this.
 Orkney’s rich history is a big part of what Orkney is today and to think that Bere has been grown in Orkney for at least 1,000 years is a bit crazy!
 It’s great to innovate by doing something that was done 1,000 years ago.
 A lot of things seem to go full circle and maybe this is another example of that.
 In an increasingly crowded and competitive craft beer market we hope we can champion Bere as a USP for Swannay Brewery.